DarrenZal/Quartz/content/index.md

 ## About This Site

-This site itself embodies many of the principles it explores - it's built as a living knowledge graph using decentralized, open-source tools for content creation, publishing, and collaboration.
+This site itself embodies many of the principles it explores - it's built as a living [[KnowledgeGarden|knowledge garden]] and graph using decentralized, open-source tools for content creation, publishing, and collaboration.
 The [architecture of this site](siteDesign.md) demonstrates in practice how discourse graphs and decentralized knowledge networks can be implemented, serving as both a working example and a template for similar projects.